A Tour of Historic Felt Mansion; then and now

 Patty Hoezee Meyer informed us that after fourteen years when the first volunteers came with tools in-hand and imaginations in their hearts for the future, the Felt Mansion Estate now averages four weddings a week in the summers.
-Most of the rooms are available for guests to enjoy in a variety of functions including corporate, retirements, graduations, etc. Meyer and the community have done such a beautiful job renovating the mansion that it's no wonder.
+Most of the rooms are available for guests to enjoy in a variety of functions including corporate meetings, retirements, graduations, etc. Meyer and the community have done such a beautiful job renovating the mansion that it's no wonder.

-All the rooms have been restored as accurately as possible to their original glory using the descriptions from family members or with whatever other proof possible, i.e. professional paints tests, time period studies and such.
+All the rooms have been restored as accurately as possible to their original glory using the descriptions from family members or with whatever other proof possible, i.e. professional paint tests, time period studies and such.
 The floors, woodwork and tile work are all the original, as well as most of the wallpaper.
 The cost of the renovation is estimated at $800,000 and counting, thanks to many in-kind donations.

 With its symmetrical design, the Felt Mansion is an example of Georgian Revival architecture.
 This style of architecture was a natural fit for Dorr Felt's philosophy because he loved order.
 The infrastructure is constructed mostly of steel beams and concrete slabs.
 The roof is constructed of concrete slabs and slate tiles.
 Most of the interior walls are over a foot thick made of brick.
 The floors are poured concrete under wood.
-In his journal, Dorr Felt bragged that he built the mansion "like a factory, so it will last forever."
+In his journal, Dorr Felt bragged that he built the mansion like a factory so it will last forever.

 During the guided tour, Patty Hoezee Meyer shares many inside stories and although it's too timely to share them all, here's one shocking story about the renovation.